 If you have questions about taking calcium and vitamin D supplements while you’re taking Evenity, talk with your doctor.

-Evenity is administered by a healthcare professional as a subcutaneous injection (an injection under the skin).
-You’ll get Evenity injections at your doctor’s office.
+Evenity is administered by a healthcare professional as a subcutaneous injection.
+You’ll get Evenity injections at your doctor’s office or clinic.

 For each monthly dose, you’ll have two injections.
 The second injection is given immediately after the first.
-The injections may be given into your belly, thigh, or upper arm.
-Within these areas of the body, each injection should be given into a different site.
+The injections may be given into your abdomen, thigh, or upper arm.
+Within these areas of the body, each injection should be given at a different site.

-Injections shouldn’t be given in areas of skin that have scars or stretch marks.
-And the injections shouldn’t be given in areas of skin that are tender, red, discolored, bruised, or hard.
+Injections shouldn’t be given in areas of skin that have scars or stretch marks, or are tender, red, discolored, bruised, or hard.

 When to take